Azure Functions overview

 These scenarios allow you to build event-driven systems using modern architectural patterns.
 For more information, see Azure Functions Scenarios.

-Functions integrates directly with Visual Studio, Visual Studio Code, Maven, and other popular development tools to enable seemless debugging and deployments.
+Functions integrates directly with Visual Studio, Visual Studio Code, Maven, and other popular development tools to enable seamless debugging and deployments.

 Functions also integrates with Azure Monitor and Azure Application Insights to provide comprehensive runtime telemetry and analysis of your functions in the cloud.